liferay/sennajs.com/src/pages/docs/gettingStarted/howdoesitwork.md

 ## 3. Request is made for matching screen

-The request is made for the new page but instead of pulling down a completely new package of elements from the server, Senna.js utilizes the cached resources that are shared for both pages.
+The request is made for the new page but instead of pulling down a completely new package of elements from the server, Senna.js utilizes the cached resources that are shared across both pages.

 </article>